tamucsa/points/docs/OPERATIONS.md

      - *RSVP Required* — provide RSVP URL and deadline
    - **Date**, **location**, **description** (as needed)
 4. For **Sports** events, optionally enable **Spectator check-in** (creates a child spectator event).
+5. For **Mixers**, select at least two participating Jiatings (editable later on the event detail page).
-5. Submit the form.
+6. Submit the form.
-6. Confirm the event appears on `/officer/events`.
+7. Confirm the event appears on `/officer/events`.

 ### Step-by-step: Run officer check-in at an event